Whether you're interested in the smaller business community, are planning to start a business or have an existing business, we have a package for you.

 In that example, the insurer would only be obliged to pay out half of the claim, saddling the business owner with a devastating £100,000 repair bill.

-Research by the Royal Institute of Chartered Surveyors and the Building Cost Information Service suggests as much as 80 per cent of businesses in England and Wales have an element of under-insurance on their commercial properties.
+Research by the Royal Institute of Chartered Surveyors and the Building Cost Information Service suggests as much as 80% of businesses in England and Wales have an element of under-insurance on their commercial properties.

 Contents policies too can be under-valued.
 At certain times of the year, firms may find they are storing more goods than they are insured for.
 Equipment may be upgraded, but the insurance company is not informed, so the policy reflects the cost of the older version.